mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 So that's why we can talk about [the] difference, but it's very difficult to talk about oneness of, you know, two things.
 But, pretty close; we can talk about oneness pretty close.
 But not exactly oneness.
 So if you want to experience total peace or so-called salvation, well, we don't know.
 I cannot talk about it.
 So all I have to do is to practice.
 That’s it.

 So finally there is some gap between the limitation of knowledge and also eternity, truth.
 We see the small gap there, a very thin gap.
 For us, thin gap between this huge gap.
-But in human knowledge, we want to know, how can we fill it with stuff.
+But in human knowledge, we want to know how can we fill it with stuff.
 We want to know how can we go to the truth, free from that world.
 That is always we want to know, but it's impossible, actually.
 Because it’s one, oneness; phenomena and the truth are one.

 So very naturally what you can do is, through and through, we have to go deeply the limitation of human experience; that’s it.
 And then if you reach there, then, simultaneously, the limitation of experience *is* simultaneously the truth, eternity.
 That's why *The Awakening of Faith* talks about [this], about how we can reach the buddha stage.